-The PHA will perform a criminal background check through local law enforcement and/or a contracted third party verification system, for every adult household member.
+The PHA will perform a criminal background check through local law enforcement for every adult household member.

 If the results of the criminal background check indicate that there may be past criminal activity, but the results are inconclusive, the PHA will request a fingerprint card and will request information from the National Crime Information center (NCIC).